envenomator/agon-flash/README.md

 2. Place the firmware102.bin in the root directory of the microSD card

 ### Usage
+First make sure you are on the MOS console, presented with the MOS prompt

+    *

+If you are in BBC Basic (Prompted with '>'), first type *BYE to exit BBC basic and return to MOS.

 Load and Jump to the binary in memory:
 ```console
 LOAD flash_legacy.bin